 - A bicyclist under 16 years old must wear a bicycle helmet approved by the U.S.

 If you were injured in a bicycle and car accident, you may be able to pursue several different types of car accident claims including a Bodily Injury claim (BI), a PIP claim, and Uninsured claim (UM), or an Underinsured claim (UIM).

-BI, UM, and UIM claims are available to you if you can prove the motorist was responsible for the accident and you meet the statutory requirements.
+BI, UM, and UIM claims are available to you if you can prove the motorist was responsible for the accident and you meet the Massachusetts Tort Threshold requirements

-A PIP claim is available to pay for medical bills and lost wages even if you were responsible for the accident.
+A Personal Injury Protection claim (PIP) is available to pay for medical bills and lost wages even if you were responsible for the accident.